 One of the four cities of the same name founded by order of Tigran the Great in 1 cc.
 BC. , Tigranakert of Artsakh, was first mentioned in the 7th century.

-Excavations.
-In 2005 Tigranakert Expedition of the Institute of Ethnology and Archeology of Armenian Academy of Sciences, under the direction of Doctor of Sciences Hamlet Petrosyan began excavations of the city and its surroundings.
-As a result, it was found that Tigranakert, following the example of the classical medieval cities had fortified quarter, cultural and handicraft centre or quarter, extensive agricultural suburb.
+The excavations have revealed the details of buildings of a large and strong city, heading a rich cultural life.
+It was found that Tigranakert, following the example of the classical medieval cities had fortified quarter, cultural and handicraft centre, extensive agricultural suburb.
 When choosing the location of the future city, it was taken into account the proximity to the sources, which made it possible to solve the problem of water supply.

 In the southern part of the valley is the central area, the existence of which is confirmed by the remains of buildings, fragments of medieval pottery and glass.

-The Late Medieval Fortress Next to the excavation site is the fortress of the late middle Ages.
+Next to the excavation site is the fortress of the late middle Ages.
 Rectangular fort, reinforced at the corners with tall towers, was built in the period of Persian rule.